redhat-developer/vscode-didact/docs/writing-a-tutorial.md

 ```
 Or [click here](didact://?commandId=workbench.action.showCommands&completion=Opened%20Command%20Palette.
 "Triggers the Show Commands command to open the Command Palette"){.didact} to see the Command Palette in action.
 ```

-# Registering a Didact Tutorial in the Didact Tutorials view

-You can create your own VS Code extension to register a new tutorial with the Didact Tutorials view.
-And we have written a Didact tutorial to help you do just that!

-If you look at the Didact Tutorials view, you should be able to find the `Didact` category and beneath that find `Creating a New Didact Tutorial Extension`.
-That will step you through creating the new extension and your Didact tutorial file, then registering the new file with the view.